Thanksgiving is quickly approaching, so I’m planning now because I refuse to shop the day before Thanksgiving unless I have to do it.

 Why these choices?

-This will be my second Thanksgiving without my Grandma.
-This was her favorite holiday.
+This will be my third Thanksgiving without my Grandma.
+It was her favorite holiday.
 She loved spending time with her family even though it was way too crowded for me.
 Cherish these moments, because you have no idea when it will be your last.